ttx89-dev/Universal-Equity-Blockchain/README.md

 - **Recurring Business Pledges**: Automated funding for ongoing business operations
 - **Production Chain Tracking**: Foundation for internalized production leading to free products

-## 🔄 The Path to Complete Economic Freedom
+## 🔄 The Potential for Complete Economic Freedom

 *possibilities this system can facilitate and on blockchain*